 Sea Turtle Education & Care at the South Carolina Aquarium

 If you are interested in learning more about the species, we recommend visiting the SC Aquarium located in downtown Charleston.
-They offer guests of Akers Ellis a discount if they use the promo code 152 while checking out online or bringing in a flyer that you can pick up in our office located in Johns Island.
+They offer guests of Akers Ellis a discount if they use the promo code 152 while checking out online.
+How great is that?

 Help Protect Sea Turtles on Kiawah Island

 Do your part to keep these incredible creatures safe!
-While visiting Kiawah Island, please remember that anyone can help the sea turtles nests and hatchlings by following these rules:
+While visiting Kiawah Island, please remember that anyone can help the sea turtles nests and hatchlings by following these rules.

 - Do not disturb nesting sea turtles or hatchlings.
 Just observe quietly from a distance.